-The general story that is told in West Africa about this route, is that after a couple car rides to the beach a big European boat will ferry you over to Europe, where you can then gain EU citizenship and a job.
-Generally, that’s correct.
-Specifically its so much worse than that.
+The general story that is told in West Africa about this route, is that after a couple car rides to the beach a big European boat will ferry you over to Italy, where they hand you EU citizenship and a job.
+In a very general sense, that’s correct.
+Specifically, its so much worse than that.

 It’s amazing to me, the kind of strength some people have.
 To go through things like this, to cross jungles, deserts and a sea.
-To experience real loss, to see death literally in their lap.
+To experience real loss, to see death before them.
 To land on a foreign shore and still find room for joy.
 Moments after telling me his whole story, we walked out into the courtyard and immediately began to play on a foosball table with some of the other boys who all had gone through almost the exact same thing.
 Each with their own scars, stories, reasons for leaving, and reasons for continuing in this different place.
-They’re learning Italian, and attending local schools, filling out their own refugee forms and forging a new path for themselves in this place and together all the boys are finding a new home and a new family with each other.
+They’re learning Italian, and attending local schools, filling out their own refugee forms and forging a new path for themselves in this place and together all the boys are finding a new home and a new family with one another.
 Making their own tribes.

 When we started to talk about his crossing of The Mediterranean and loading 50 people onto an inflatable raft that would shuttle them 300 miles across to Italy, Musa said, “people were fighting on the boat.
 Yelling and screaming, because intolerance is everywhere…even Gambians and Nigerians don’t get along.”
-But here we were in an unheard of town in Italy, with boys from Gambia, Nigeria, Ghana, Burkina Faso, Senegal, surrounded by Italians, and one American sharing laugher over a game of Foosball.
-There’s hope.
+But here we were in an unheard of town in Italy, with boys from Gambia, Nigeria, Ghana, Burkina Faso, Senegal, surrounded by Italians, and a couple Americans sharing laugher over a game of Foosball; There’s hope.